-Despite its role as champion, on the one hand, and 'honest broker', on the other, of neo-liberal competition in telecommunications, the European Commission's 'policy entrepreneurial' activities aimed at enhancing the EU's institutional remit in telecommunications has never been far from the surface of the policy debate.
-The EECMA initiative is, in part, simply the latest incarnation of this.
+The exception in this picture is the European Commission whose outlook is European in nature and thus much more attuned to the 'supranational'.
+Despite its role as champion, on the one hand, and 'honest broker', on the other, of neo-liberal competition in telecommunications, its 'policy entrepreneurial' activities aimed at enhancing the EU institutional remit in telecommunications has never been far from the surface of the policy debate.
+EECMA is simply the latest incarnation of this.
 On the one hand, Commissioner Reding has argued that 'Centralism has no place in Europe.
 Instead, decentralisation is a guiding principle of European law' (Reding 2007: 4), yet on the other she has claimed that EECMA 'needs to bring out the best of the national regulators, but it needs - and this is crucial - it needs to be more than just the sum of all its national parts.
-It needs... to have a European approach, a European vision' (Reding 2007: 4).
+It needs... to have a European approach, a European vision' (Reding 2007: 4, 28 Nov speech).